dotnet/AspNetCore.Docs/aspnetcore/fundamentals/openapi/include-metadata.md

 The framework infers the types for request parameters automatically based on the signature of the route handler.

-The [`[EndpointDescription]`](xref:Microsoft.AspNetCore.Http.EndpointDescriptionAttribute) attribute can be used to provide a description for a parameter.
+The [`[Description]`](xref:System.ComponentModel.DescriptionAttribute) attribute can be used to provide a description for a parameter.

 #### [Minimal APIs](#tab/minimal-apis)